 In essence, chicken eggs are a byproduct of a hen’s reproductive system—more specifically, a byproduct of bird menstruation—suddenly an albumen omelet doesn’t sound so appealing.

 Like dairy, chicken eggs are often touted as superfoods, or at the very least benign sources of protein.
 What egg-promoting folks don’t realize—or choose to ignore—is that chicken eggs contain cholesterol.
 A large egg contains 200mg of this waxy substance.
 While necessary for several bodily functions, it’s not necessary to obtain cholesterol from food, as the human body can produce cholesterol on its own.
 When excess cholesterol is present, it can build up in arteries causing partial or complete blockages that lead to heart disease.

 No, one or two eggs won’t kill you—a healthy person can regulate a little added cholesterol from time to time.
-However, those who incorporate eggs every day as a “healthy habit” should reconsider or at the very least get their cholesterol levels checked on the regular.
+However, those who eat large amounts of eggs might want to reconsider or at the very least get their cholesterol levels checked on the regular.

 “The increased mortality associated with egg consumption was largely influenced by cholesterol intake.”